Metro Station (album): Critical reception

-The album was received with relatively low reviews as Andrew Leahey from AllMusic gave the album a 2.5 out of 5 star rating.
+The album was met with mixed reviews from music critics.
+Andrew Leahey from AllMusic gave the album a 2.5 out of 5 star rating.
 Criticizing the album, he stated, "not much exists beneath the polished sheen of teenaged lyrics and electronica-lite."
 However, he praised keyboardist Blake Healy's work as he remarked, "he is the band's secret weapon, supporting his two frontmen with enough bubbling synth to keep the ship float."
-NME gave the album a 2 out of 5 star rating, complimenting songs such as "Shake It" and "California" calling them "standout moments."
+NME gave the album a 2 out of 5 star rating, and complimented the songs "Shake It" and "California" as "standout moments."
+Nat Morris of AltSounds felt that the first half of the album were poor, but stated "from track 6 onwards the album turns decidedly upwards."
+John Webber of Rock Louder remarked, "This record, for all intents and purposes, is a well produced pop record that does nothing to bring disrepute to the fact that the Cyrus family can hold their own in an ever so fickle industry, and with the right team behind them, they could be absolutely massive."

-Joe DeAndrea of AbsolutePunk gave a more positive review stating, "This album proves that this isn't just a band that'll write one popular song and disappear from the scene in a couple of years.
+Joe DeAndrea of AbsolutePunk gave a positive review stating, "This album proves that this isn't just a band that'll write one popular song and disappear from the scene in a couple of years.
 They have talent, they're young, and they'll keep getting better."
-DeAndrea also compared the group to Panic! at the Disco for their abiltiy at "writing fun, catchy tunes."
+DeAndrea also compared the group to Panic! at the Disco for their ability at "writing fun, catchy tunes."
+Kaj Roth of Melodic noted, "there are plenty of 80's vibes over this album but still with a modern touch - this is what you get if you mix The Cure with Fountains of Wayne."
+Kendal Gapinski of Lancaster Online stated, "The entire CD sounds like a block party in the middle of summer.
+Songs like 'California' and 'True to Me' keep the album upbeat.
+Mixed in are slower songs, with more sentimental lyrics, like 'Now That We're Done'.
+While not an intellectual album, the songs represent the quintessential teen.
+It's an album for teens, by teens.
+Heartbreak, love and just having a good time are the central themes."

 Commercial performance

 The album debuted at number 189 on the US Billboard 200 and reached number 39 as its highest position on chart.
 The album also peaked at number one on the Top Dance/Electronic Albums chart.
-The album made it on the Billboard 200 year-end chart at number 182 in 2008 and the Top Dance/Electronic Albums year-end chart at number 2.
+The album reached the Billboard 200 year-end chart at number 182 in 2008 and the Top Dance/Electronic Albums year-end chart at number two.
 That same year, the album sold 87,000 copies.
 Since, it has sold approximately 400,000 copies in the United States.